Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 # Markdown Parser

+> REQ-PARSER-0
+>
+> A valid requirement is a blockquote with unique requirement ID as the first line in the form of "<STRING>-<NUMBER>", requirement description as a second line and additional fields as lines below.
+>
+> critical
+>
+> child-of: REQ-PARSER-1

 > REQ-PARSER-2
 > The parser shall raise an error if a requirement ID is duplicated in the scanned files.
 > child-of: REQ-CORE-2